DaertML/easy_jepa/README.md

 The second "white pill" moment (and possibly the last one I will need) was days ago, when I found out that the VJEPA2 was capable of controlling a Franka Arm, by just watching hours of youtube videos, and then doing a bit of semisupervised learning kind of thing (possibly not semisupervised at all...
 I am not there yet, still digesting the IJEPA); that felt like a solution to a problem that I was quite curious about solving for the last couple of weeks, and even felt like it would be a great pivot point for DaertML to dedicate the greatest efforts for...
 Somehow the different approaches that I was considering werent as general and scalable (bitter lesson pilled ;)) as the JEPAs.

 And here we are, give 3 or 4 reads to the IJEPA paper, still finding out how to do things from other peoples materials and resources, and with the motivation to work on this until i get to grok the JEPAs and do SSL (Self Supervised Learning) on robotics or other problems in the field.

+# Decoding the JEPAs predictions
+As JEPAs generate predictions in the embedding (aka latent space), the human eye is "blind" when it comes to knowing how well the internal representation translates to the real world.
+Because of that, Meta developed the RCDM repo: to train decoders of latent space. (https://github.com/facebookresearch/RCDM)
+Somehow, the RCDM repo is archived and I was unable to get it working for IJEPA; so decided to get a couple of scripts to train on the outputs of the ViT, and learn how to make diffusion decodings.

+Here is a quick example on how the patches of a bear image were recovered: